digitalocean/marketplace-kubernetes/stacks/otomi/README.md

 ## Upgrade Instructions

 Upgrading to a new version of Otomi can be easily done via the `otomi-console`.
-From the left menu bar follow: `Settings` then in rhe main screen click `Otomi` and find `Version` input form.
+From the left menu bar follow: `Settings` then in the main screen click `Otomi` and find `Version` input form.
 Fill a new version

 ```bash